kurtsansom/dispatch/docs/python/index.rst

 Python support
 ==============

-To load Python modulesi, add the DISPATCH directory ``utilities/python/`` to the Python path (environment variable ``PYTHONPATH``), and do::
+To load Python modulesi, add the full path of the DISPATCH directory ``utilities/python/`` to the Python path (environment variable ``PYTHONPATH``), and do::

     import dispatch